 5 Quick Strategies That Will Power Your Year-End Campaign Through the Finish Line

 Ladies and gentlemen, we are entering the last week of 2014.
-As people rush to pack in their last-minute holiday shopping, card-writing, and party-planning, nonprofits have only one thing on their minds: the last stretch of their year-end fundraising campaigns.
+As people rush to pack in their last-minute holiday shopping, card-writing, and party-planning, nonprofits have only one thing on their minds: the last stretch of fundraising for a year-end campaign.

 As we’ve mentioned, it’s important to keep your head in the game when you near the end of any campaign.
 However, when it comes to your year-end fundraising efforts, it’s absolutely critical.
 Not only does your campaign take place during one of the most powerful fundraising months of the year, but a good chunk of all donations comes in just during the last week.